 - Cost of service – what you can afford

-When selecting a resume writing service, make sure you will have phone contact with your assigned writer before you sign up.
-Career Pro Global provides an initial consultation for their clients by phone and email to professionally complete your resume.
-They tailor it to the specific job announcement.
-A number of low cost services offer only online contact through a resume desktop.
-These services can be difficult to contact if you experience problems with your resume or billing and they may not tailor your resume to the job announcement.
+When selecting a resume writing service, make sure you will have phone and email contact with your assigned writer before you sign up.
+A professional service will help you tailor your application and resume to the specific job announcement.
+A number of low-cost services offer only online contact through a resume desktop.

-Your federal resume and/or KSA drafts will be submitted for your review via email and you will have the opportunity to request any changes or provide additional information to your writer.
-You will have 14 days to finalize your federal resume package with your writer.
-Expedited service is available if needed to meet a short notice closing date.
+Your federal resume and/or KSA drafts will be submitted for your review via email, and you will have the opportunity to request any changes or provide additional information to your writer.

-Chapter Six of The Book of U.S. Government Jobs walks you through this process.
-There are many factors to consider; the time necessary to complete your resume if you write it yourself, the cost of a professional service and whether or not you can afford it, and your writing ability.
-The resources that we offer provide abundant examples and step-by-step instructions.
 You will find a sample federal style resume on our Federal Career Development Site.
-However, you must devote the time necessary to read the application sections, understand the concepts, tailor your resume to the job announcement, and compile the data logically, spell and grammar check your work in a word processor, and then apply.
+You must devote the time necessary to read the application sections, understand the concepts, tailor your resume to the job announcement, and compile the data logically, spell and grammar check your work in a word processor, and then apply.

 Write Your Federal Resume Using Proper Guidance and Samples